root-project/root/tree/ntuple/v7/doc/specifications.md

 The header checksum can be used to cross-check that header and footer belong together.
 The meaning of the feature flags is the same as for the header.
 The header flags do not need to be repeated.
-Readers should combine (logical `or` of the bits) the feature flags from header and footer for the complete set of flags.
+Readers should combine (logical `or` of the bits) the feature flags from header and footer for the full set of flags.

 #### Schema Extension Record Frame

 The schema extension record frame contains an additional schema description that is incremental with respect to the schema contained in the header (see Section Header Envelope).
 Specifically, it is a record frame with the following four fields (identical to the last four fields in Header Envelope):

  - List frame: list of field record frames
  - List frame: list of column record frames